 2. Bring Offerings/Items to Charge

 Each year I bring a little something to charge with the energy of community.
 This obviously depends on the festival though as some are more community driven than others.
-One of my prized positions and something that has reminded me of why I do this work regularly is a small vile of ash from our community’s Sacred Fire.
+One of my prized possessions and something that has reminded me of why I do this work regularly is a small vile of ash from our community’s Sacred Fire.
 This should go without saying, but please be aware of the environment when you take anything or leave offerings and please ask permission first!

 3. An Open Mind – Willingness to Move Outside of Your Comfort ZoneSome of the biggest moments of growth for me have been during these retreats with community.
 Allow yourself to be immersed in the experience and leave your cellphones in the cabin.
 Be open to experience and moving outside of your preconceived ideas of what magic and witchcraft is.
 If you only stick to the workshops and rituals of topics that you’re familiar with then you’re not really giving yourself the opportunity to learn.